 Starting an eCommerce business is always an exciting endeavor.
-Whether it your first or tenth attempt, there’s always something thrilling about getting your Shopify store out there.
+Whether it's your first or tenth attempt, there’s always something thrilling about getting your Shopify store out there.

 However, to succeed as a newbie in the eCommerce industry, you need to implement the right eCommerce strategies.
 At the heart of these strategies should be a clear path of making your site easily discoverable to searchers who are looking for your product on the internet.
 To help searchers to find your site easily, your site needs to be optimized through a process called Search Engine Optimization (SEO).